 The Administrative Department has once again seen some noticeable changes for the year, starting in February with the selection of a new Shatayan/CFO for the community, Ubahsur Kindellaer, who in turn had to give up her role as our Director of Administration.
 Ubah has jumped into her new role, putting in long hours working to get the Tower's finances back in line and moving towards healthy.
 Thanks to her diligence, the Tower has made significant strides in that direction, and she continues to work to help rebuild the financial strength of our organization.
 In May, Ubah was succeeded as Director of Administration by Calypsa al'Nicolai, a familiar face in the Administration department and long-time member of its Legal Advisory team, who has served most recently as our Community Care Coordinator in the Community Outreach department.
 The transitions have gone smoothly, and Calypsa has become a valuable member of the Admin team.

-This year also saw Leora Oldessroth, our Keeper/CEO since March 2011, announce that she would be stepping down.
-Leora was replaced by Lireina ni Dormerus t’al Bearach, a long standing member of the community who most recently served as one of the Tower Gatekeepers.
+This year also saw Leora Oldessroth, our Keeper/COO since March 2011, announce that she would be stepping down.
+Leora was replaced by Lireina Dormerus t'al`Bearach, a long standing member of the community who most recently served as one of the Tower Gatekeepers.

-We’ve also seen some changes elsewhere in the Executive team.
+We have also seen some changes elsewhere in the Executive team.
 Karassa Souladrin, Director of Moderators, stepped down in July and was succeeded by Kelgan al'Moranwin, a regular member of our Moderators.
-Our Director of Marketing, Kytheria al'Shea, also stepped back from her duties and was succeeded in December by Arie Davion, who had most recently served as Calypsa’s successor as Community Care Coordinator.
+Our Director of Marketing, Kytheria al'Shea, also stepped back from her duties and was succeeded in December by Ariadne Davion, who had most recently served as Calypsa's successor as Community Care Coordinator.

 With so much change during 2013, a big focus of 2014 will be on building solid working relationships within the Administration, as well as throughout our membership community.
-We’ll be continuing to work with our members in finding new and exciting ways to keep the site fresh and going strong.
-We’ll also keep looking for opportunities to help our members to reach out and contribute in positive and meaningful ways in their own communities, as well as this one.
+We will be continuing to work with our members in finding new and exciting ways to keep the site fresh and going strong.
+We will also keep looking for opportunities to help our members to reach out and contribute in positive and meaningful ways in their own communities, as well as this one.